Postsecondary Nursing Instructors and Teachers

 76% of them said they were satisfied with their job and 79% said they find that their job makes the world a better place or helps to make someone else’s life better.

-On a daily basis, Nursing Professors Maintain student attendance records, grades, and other required records.
-They Supervise undergraduate or graduate teaching, internship, and research work.
+On a daily basis, Nursing Professors maintain student attendance records, grades, and other required records.
+They keep abreast of developments in the field by reading current literature, talking with colleagues, and participating in professional conferences.

 We asked some Nursing Professors a few questions to find out what else does their work day look like.
 Here is what we found.